exposit/dw-playbooks/README.md

 description: Put the description of your playbook here.
 Keep it short.

 categories:
-- category (use archetype, categories from similar playbooks already entered)
+- category (use archetype or categories from similar playbooks already entered)

 tags:
 - commercial or free